OwenZimmer1/GLOEN/README.md

 ## How to run the WebApp

-1. Open a termnal
+1. Open a terminal
-2. Navagate to the web app directory using this command
+2. Navigate to the web app directory using this command

 ```sh
 cd WebApp
 ```

-3. Install the dependances
+3. Install the dependencies

 ```sh
 npm install